Test result date: 2022-07-23

 Most of the bacteria in our gut are neither good nor bad.
 However, certain species have been associated with various health issues and are considered unwanted in high amounts.
 Your scores for these notorious species are combined to form the 'Unwanted species - Total' score, which indicates the total presence of potentially harmful bacteria in your gut.

-MORE INFO
+MORE EXPLANATION

-Useful Bacteria
+D. Useful Bacteria

 GOOD